LaudateCorpus1/Dockerfiles-2/README.md

+This project in now deprecated and will be archived as the CrowdStrike Linux sensor is supported by Crowdstrike and hosted via the CrowdStrike Container Registry

 # Package CrowdStrike's Falcon Linux Sensor as a Container
 This project helps build the scaffolding for customers to containerize their falcon sensor.